User accounts that provide access to various IT resources

 Employees who are leaving employment by the University but are continuing as students should contact the Technology Help Desk to request that the University change their primary role in Banner from Employee to Student.
 Student and adjunct faculty AD accounts are disabled approximately 180 days after the end of their last class.
 This practice recognizes that students and adjunct faculty sometimes do not take or teach classes one semester but continue to be active members of the University community.

-- When a student or adjunct faculty is leaving the University and the University has a business need to disable the account immediately, appropriate arrangements should be made through Student Services (in the case of students) or Academic Affairs (in the case of adjunct faculty).
+- When a student or faculty is leaving the University and the University has a business need to disable the account immediately, appropriate arrangements should be made through Student Services (in the case of students) or Academic Affairs (in the case of faculty).

 - Graduating students are provided the opportunity to have a Seton Hall University Alumni account.
 Alumni accounts are provisioned by University Advancement.
 Graduating students will receive email in their SHU email account describing the services available and the process for moving their SHU student email account to their SHU alumni email account.
 Graduating students will have their automatically generated accounts disabled approximately 150 days after graduation.
 This practice gives graduating students time to transition to their alumni account.